 The good news is that many autoimmune conditions can be reversed through a series of lifestyle upgrades.

-For example, many who remove sugar, grains, and dairy from their daily diet experience a dramatic improving of symptoms.
+For example, many who remove sugar, grains, and dairy from their daily diet experience a dramatic improvement of symptoms.

 Health advocate Chris Kresser reports that 1 in 2 Americans has a chronic disease.